Issue 33: City Charter Amendment

 Under the City Manager form of government, the Mayor would serve in a ceremonial capacity and would have no veto power over legislation passed by Council.
 The Mayor would also appoint a Magistrate to hear and decide misdemeanor cases in Hilliard’s Mayor’s Court, subject to the approval of a majority of City Council members.
 If the person serving as Mayor is a licensed attorney, he/she may act as Magistrate subject to the approval of City Council.
 The City Manager serves at the pleasure of City Council.
 There is no right of recall to the City’s residents to recall or vote out a City Manager from their position.

 Other Changes Proposed to the Charter in Issue 33

-All Department Directors would be hired and fired by the City Manager and Director positions are subject to the approval of City Council.
+All Department Directors would be hired and fired by the City Manager.
 It also proposes to enhance and refine the duties of certain Directors.

 The changes include the adoption of a merit system, whereby all appointments and promotions of employees of the City will be made according to merit and fitness through a competitive selection process.
 City Council is responsible for establishing a Code of Practices and Procedures to define and govern this merit system.
 Additionally, a Personnel Review Board is established which will have the power to hear appeals by City employees from administrative determinations made pursuant to the Code of Practices and Procedures.
 The proposed Charter amendment would eliminate the City’s Civil Service Commission.